davidrhoden/davidrhoden-basic-netlify/timeline/dreamed-paris-jun-5-2021.md

 ---
-title: "Dreamed I had some tasks to do in Paris, Franc.e"
+title: "Dreamed I had some tasks to do in Paris, France."
 date: 2021-06-05T07:00:00.000Z
 summary: I went to Paris with my family and boy what a mix-up.
 excerpt: I went to Paris with my family and boy what a mix-up.